 3. There’s less faff when arriving by Eurostar

 For me, the most convenient advantage of taking Eurostar over the plane is that when you arrive, you have actually arrived, literally in the middle of the city centre.

 You simply walk off the train, directly on to the streets of Paris or London.
 Easy.

 With Eurostar, there are:

 - No border checks when arriving (because that’s all done before departure!)

 - No baggage claim, because you never left your bags anywhere in the first place

 - No train/metro/taxi faff trying to get in to Paris or London, because you’re already there!

-4. Eurostar is a lot more comfortable
+4. Eurostar is a lot more comfortable than flying

 The last Ryanair seat I sat in offered about as much comfort as a Moroccan prison, so there’s no denying that Eurostar is a lot more comfortable than flying.